 Following germination, grow the seedlings on in small pots.
 Seedlings started in trays can be transplanted into small, 8cm pots when they have developed at least 3 true leaves.

 Place the seedlings in a light, bright location.
 Aim to keep the soil evenly moist.
 After a month of steady growth, a dose of liquid tomato fertilizer can be applied.
-This encourages strong, healthy growth.
+This encourages strong, healthy growth when growing Tomatillos.

 Seeds started in trays will need to be thinned out as they grow.
 Wait until the seedlings are large enough to handle, and have produced a few true leaves, before transplanting.